ZXShady/zxshady.github.io/reimagining_std_variant_with_reflection.md

 To do that, we need a way to map a type to its index in the blueprint struct.

-Before reflection this would be annoying you need to use typelists and meta functions and alot of things but with reflection it is just normal C++ code.
+Before reflection this would be annoying you need to use typelists and meta functions with alot of `template` keywords sprinkled around, alot of things but with reflection it is just normal C++ code.

 ```cpp
 // Get the index of a type in a list of members